UTFR/Article/README.md

 By: Benjamin Liang, University of Toronto Formula SAE Racing Team Electrical Member

 The University of Toronto Formula SAE Racing Team (UTFR) is a formula student design team affiliated with the University of Toronto.
-In this article, we will explore the UT22 main controller, the team’s car for competition in 2022.
+In this article, we will explore the main controller for UT22, the team’s car for competition in 2022.
 This PCB controls the car’s power distribution, powertrain signals, sensor data acquisition, cooling system, and battery management system.

 ![image](https://user-images.githubusercontent.com/82067858/147109720-74ea52db-8d4e-44a3-a0c4-77e4b8366732.png)